Annie Besant: Home Rule movement

 The government was forced to give way and to make vague but significant concessions.
 It was announced that the ultimate aim of British rule was Indian self-government, and moves in that direction were promised.
 Besant was freed in September 1917, welcomed by crowds all over India, and in December she took over as president of the Indian National Congress for a year.
 Both Jawaharlal Nehru and Mahatma Gandhi spoke of Besant's influence with admiration.

 After the war, a new leadership of the Indian National Congress emerged around Mahatma Gandhi – one of those who had written to demand Besant's release.
 He was a lawyer who had returned from leading Asians in a peaceful struggle against racism in South Africa.
 Jawaharlal Nehru, Gandhi's closest collaborator, had been educated by a theosophist tutor.

 The new leadership was committed to action that was both militant and non-violent, but there were differences between them and Besant.
 Despite her past, she was not happy with their socialist leanings.
 Until the end of her life, however, she continued to campaign for India's independence, not only in India but also on speaking tours of Britain.
 In her own version of Indian dress, she remained a striking presence on speakers' platforms.
 She produced a torrent of letters and articles demanding independence.

 Later years and death

 Besant tried as a person, theosophist, and president of the Theosophical Society, to accommodate Krishnamurti's views into her life, without success; she vowed to personally follow him in his new direction although she apparently had trouble understanding both his motives and his new message.
 The two remained friends until the end of her life.

 In 1931, she became ill in India.

 Besant died on 20 September 1933, at age 85, in Adyar, Madras Presidency, British India.
 Her body was cremated.

 She was survived by her daughter, Mabel.
 After her death, colleagues Jiddu Krishnamurti, Aldous Huxley, Guido Ferrando, and Rosalind Rajagopal, built the Happy Valley School in California, now renamed the Besant Hill School of Happy Valley in her honour.

-Descendants

-The subsequent family history became fragmented.
-A number of Besant's descendants have been traced in detail from her son Arthur Digby's side.
-Arthur Digby Besant (1869–1960) was President of the Institute of Actuaries, 1924–26.
-He wrote The Besant Pedigree (1930) and was director of the Theosophical bookstore in London.
-One of Arthur Digby's daughters was Sylvia Besant, who married Commander Clem Lewis in the 1920s.
-They had a daughter, Kathleen Mary, born in 1934, who was given away for adoption within three weeks of the birth and had the new name of Lavinia Pollock.
-Lavinia married Frank Castle in 1953 and raised a family of five of Besant's great-great-grandchildren – James, Richard, David, Fiona, and Andrew Castle – the last and youngest sibling being a former British professional tennis player and now television presenter and personality.